just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

     </tbody>
     </table>
     </div>
-    <li>Currently, if a user wants to use a larger dot and then use a smaller dot (or vice versus), they have to
+    <li style="margin-bottom: 5px;">Currently, if a user wants to use a larger dot and then use a smaller dot (or vice versus), they have to
         continually press the ButtonMinus (or ButtonPlus).
 If the current value of dotsize is 25, getting to a size of 4 would be pain.
 For easier use, add a button that resets the size of the dot (circle) back to its original value.
         (HINT: You’ll need a second variable here to remember the original value of the dotsize.) </li>
-    <li><b>Optional:</b> Instead of using an existing image, take a photo with the camera and use that as the Canvas
+    <li style="margin-bottom: 5px;"><b>Optional:</b> Instead of using an existing image, take a photo with the camera and use that as the Canvas
         background image!
 (Hint: For this you’ll need to use a new Button, the Camera component from the Media drawer, and the Camera’s TakePicture command and the
         AfterPicture event handler where you can set the image returned by the camera as Canvas' background image.)
       </li>
-    <li><b>Optional:</b> Add a <a href="http://ai2.appinventor.mit.edu/reference/components/social.html#Sharing" target="_blank">Social/Sharing component</a> and a share button to email what is drawn on the canvas using the Sharing.ShareFile block with the <a href="http://ai2.appinventor.mit.edu/reference/components/animation.html#Canvas" target="_blank">Canvas.Save block</a>.
+    <li style="margin-bottom: 5px;"><b>Optional:</b> Add a <a href="http://ai2.appinventor.mit.edu/reference/components/social.html#Sharing" target="_blank">Social/Sharing component</a> and a share button to email what is drawn on the canvas using the Sharing.ShareFile block with the <a href="http://ai2.appinventor.mit.edu/reference/components/animation.html#Canvas" target="_blank">Canvas.Save block</a>.
 You will have to set up an email account on your tablet to use the share component.
 (This may not work yet on iOS devices). </li>
     <li><b>Optional:</b> Create one or more of your own enhancements for your app.
 Remember to write your ideas
         down in pseudocode before you begin programming.
       </li>